KivalEvan/BeatSaber-JSMap/BEATMAP.md

 | Event Types for Keywords               | ❌                           | ✅         | ✅                                       | ❌                                       |
 | Use Normal Events as Compatible Events | ❌                           | ✅         | ❌                                       | ❌                                       |

-\* BPM event are not affected nor added by v4 Info/Audio Data
+\* BPM events are not affected nor added by v4 Info/Audio Data

 ### Lightshow